John Travolta: 2020s

+Other ventures

 Aviation

-Travolta is a private pilot and owns four aircraft.
+Travolta is a pilot and rated to fly Boeing 707 and 747 planes.
+He owns four aircraft.
 Travolta owned an ex-Qantas Boeing 707-138B (Ex-VH-EBM) which bears an old livery of Qantas, and Travolta acted as an official goodwill ambassador for the airline wherever he flew.
 Travolta named his 707 "Jett Clipper Ella", in honor of his children.
-The "Clipper" in the name refers to the use of that word by Pan Am in the names of their aircraft.
+The "Clipper" in the name refers to the use of that word by Pan Am as the company's call sign as well as in the names of their aircraft.
 In 2017, Travolta donated the Boeing 707 to the Historical Aircraft Restoration Society (HARS) near Wollongong, Australia.
 This was expected to be flown to Australia in November 2019, but was later delayed to sometime in 2020 due to condition of the aircraft.
-Travolta planned to be on board when the aircraft was to be flown to Illawarra Regional Airport, where HARS is based, however was not allowed to fly it, because it was to be registered as an Australian aircraft.
+Travolta planned to be on board when the aircraft was to be flown to Illawarra Regional Airport, where HARS is based, but was not allowed to fly it, because it was to be registered as an Australian aircraft.